statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 ####General

-1. The damage stability requirements in parts B-1 through B-4 shall apply to cargo ships of 80 m in length (*L*) and upwards and to all passenger ships regardless of length but shall exclude those cargo ships which are shown to comply with subdivision and damage stability regulations in other instruments<sup> 1) Cargo ships shown to comply with the following regulations may be excluded from the application of part B-1:   .1.
-Annex I to MARPOL 73/78, except OBO ships with type B freeboards are not excluded;   .2.
-International Bulk Chemical Code;   .3.
-International Gas Carrier Code;   .4.
-Guidelines for the design and construction of offshore supply vessels (resolution A.469(XII));   .5.
-Code of Safety for Special Purpose Ships (resolution A.534(13), as amended);   .6.
-Damage stability requirements of regulation 27 of the 1966 Load Lines Convention as applied in compliance with resolutions A.320(IX) and A.514(13), provided that in the case of cargo ships to which regulation 27(9) applies, main transverse watertight bulkheads, to be considered effective, are spaced according to paragraph (12)(f) of resolution A.320(IX), except ships intended for the carriage of deck cargo; and   .7.
-Damage stability requirements of regulation 27 of the 1988 Load Lines Protocol, except ships intended for the carriage of deck cargo.   </sup> developed by the Organization.
+1. The damage stability requirements in parts B-1 through B-4 shall apply to cargo ships of 80 m in length (*L*) and upwards and to all passenger ships regardless of length but shall exclude those cargo ships which are shown to comply with subdivision and damage stability regulations in other instruments developed by the Organization.
 2. The Administration may, for a particular ship or group of ships, accept alternative methodologies if it is satisfied that at least the same degree of safety as represented by these regulations is achieved.
 Any Administration which allows such alternative methodologies shall communicate to the Organization particulars thereof.
 3. Ships shall be as efficiently subdivided as is possible having regard to the nature of the service for which they are intended.
 The degree of subdivision shall vary with the subdivision length (*L<sub>s</sub> *) of the ship and with the service, in such manner that the highest degree of subdivision corresponds with the ships of greatest subdivision length (*L<sub>s</sub> *), primarily engaged in the carriage of passengers.
 4. Where it is proposed to fit decks, inner skins or longitudinal bulkheads of sufficient tightness to seriously restrict the flow of water, the Administration shall be satisfied that proper consideration is given to beneficial or adverse effects of such structures in the calculations.